marcosh/marcosh.github.io/_posts/2021-09-24-either-why-or-how.markdown

 If we think about operations which can fail, like validations and parsing, we can see that they have an input, which is the datum we want to validate or parse, and an output, which can be either a success, containing the desired result, or a failure, containing some information about what failed.

-It comes quite natural to model this with a function which takes an input and return either a success or a failure.
+It comes quite natural to model this with a function which takes an input and returns either a success or a failure.

 ```haskell
 -- haskell